 Aim to leave at least 5 days for each major city, with at least a full day or 2 days for smaller areas.

 Getting Around Italy

-The best way to travel around Italy is by trains.
-High speed trains connect all the major cities, while regional ones can connect you to many small towns in the surrounding area.
+The best way to travel around Italy is by train.
+High-speed trains connect all the major cities, while regional ones can connect you to many small towns in the surrounding area.
 Have a look at Trenitalia and Italo for trains!

-Within the cities you can rely on public transportation.
-Google maps will give you best directions and tell you when the buses are arriving!
+Within the cities, you can rely on public transportation.
+Google Maps will give you the best directions and tell you when the buses are arriving!